Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ...... so on for all images

-On average it gives 35msec inference time on a single image which means 28 FPS
+Speed: 1.3ms pre-process, 41.1ms inference, 7.9ms NMS per image at shape (1, 3, 640, 640) which means 24 FPS
+Results saved to runs/detect/exp2

 ### (5) Validate

 YOLOv5x-cls accuracy on dataset: